 In order to help data teams comply with internal policies and external regulations (such as GDPR) around data privacy and protection, Dataiku provides a plugin that allows you to:

-- Document data sources with sensitive information, and enforce good practices
+- Document data sources with personal information and enforce good practices

-- Restrict access to projects and data sources with sensitive information
+- Restrict access to projects and data sources with personal information

-- Audit the sensitive information in a Dataiku DSS instance
+- Audit the personal information in a Dataiku DSS instance

-- Account with administrative privileges, to install and configure the plugin and related security
+- An account with administrative privileges, to install and configure the plugin and related security measures

-- Account with privileges as described in the plugin configuration below, to work with sensitive data
+- An account with privileges as described in the plugin configuration below, to work with personal data

 Install and Configure the Plugin¶